Cactusolo/CactusOasis/content/home/CV.md

 ### Honors & Awards

+- 2021: NVIDIA DLI Certificate – Fundamentals of Deep Learning
-- 2017: Certified Instructor of Software Carpentry, and qualified to teach Software Carpentry’s core curriculum.
+- 2017: Certified Instructor of Software Carpentry, and qualified to teach Software Carpentry core curriculum.
 - 2006 ~ 2014: First-class Scholarship for Graduate Student of Chinese Academy of Sciences
 - 2008: Honored as a science popularization volunteer
 - 2004 ~ 2005: Second Scholarships for Excellent Academic Score BFU and National Grants.